Faiznhmd/rfq-marketplace/README.md

 - Buyers compare supplier, price, delivery time and notes in a responsive table (cards on mobile).
 - Backend role/ownership checks, input validation, error handling and responsive pages with loading, empty and error states.

-For a code-based study guide covering the stack, security, database and technical decisions, read [INTERVIEW.md](INTERVIEW.md).

 ## Technology stack